 If you can’t find any fresh water at the beach, it might be a good idea to scrub your dog with a towel before you get in the car (maybe mainly to not end up with a desert in the boot), and then give him or her a quick bath when you get home.

-This entry was posted in Pet Travel on July 4th, 2018 by helenkennedy
+This entry was posted in Dogs on July 4th, 2018 by helenkennedy

 Rabbit teeth never stop growing and it is very important to keep a regular check on them.
 Rabbits have 28 teeth.
 Some signs of overgrown teeth are lack of appetite, listlessness and weight loss.
 Always seek expert advice about this.